xieyuheng/inner/persons/moses-schönfinkel/1924-on-the-building-blocks-of-mathematical-logic.md

 > say that `U` is the function whose value `U x` is the class of all
 > classes that share no members with `x`.

-> Schonfinkel assumes one operation, that of application of a function
+> Schönfinkel assumes one operation, that of application of a function
 > to anargument.
 It is expressed by juxtaposition as in `U x` above,
 > or `(U x) y`, or in general `z y`.
 Also he assumes three specific
 > functions, as objects: `U` above, `C`, and `S`.